 The Institute's research activity focuses primarily, but always from a multidisciplinary perspective, on the revolution brought about by communication technologies and on how this revolution is changing people’s lives and communities within the context of globalization.

-The Research Institute is the entity in charge of gathering, coordinating, supporting, and promoting the work of all researchers and research groups at the Blanquerna School of Communication and International Relations at Ramon Llull University, as well as that of doctoral students and of those who are in the course of preparing their doctoral dissertation.
+The Research Institute is the entity in charge of gathering, coordinating, supporting, and promoting the work of all researchers and research groups at the Blanquerna School of Communication and International Relations at Ramon Llull University, as well as PhD candidates taht are in the course of preparing their doctoral dissertation.

 Our researchers work in six different research groups, all recognized by the Agency for Management of University and Research Grants (AGAUR), of the Catalonian Regional Government.
 Their work involves both basic research (linked to the academic world) and applied research (associated with the public administration, other research and innovation institutions, companies, and civil society organizations).
 Researchers have their own workplace at the Institute which is provided with all necessary equipment and services.